 Cheating in any form on homework, during tests, using another person's words, research or ideas as one's own will not be tolerated.
-Any student caught cheating by a teacher will receive a grade of zero (0) for the work involved.
+Any student caught cheating by a teacher will initially receive a grade of zero (0) for the work involved.
 In addition, the incident will be reported to the Dean of Students on a referral form.
-Repeated offenses involving formal assessments including quizzes, tests, labs, written or hand-made projects, demonstrations, and presentations will similarly result in a zero (0) grade but may additionally result in up to five (5) days of in-school suspension.
+Teachers will do their due diligence to notify the student and parent/guardian (along with a referral to the Dean of Students) of suspected cheating.
+Additional repeated offenses of cheating or plagiarism involving formal assessments including quizzes, tests, labs, written or handmade projects, demonstrations, and presentations will similarly result in a grade of zero (0) on the assessment, but the student will additionally receive a day of in-school suspension equal to the number instances of cheating that have occurred during that school year up to five (5) days.
+Any instance beyond five times will automatically receive a five day in-house suspension.

 Plagiarism Definition: To plagiarize is to steal and use (the ideas and writings of another) as one's own (American Heritage Dictionary, 1973:1001).
-Legally, plagiarism has been defined as the act of appropriating the literary composition of another, or parts or passages of his/her writings, or language of the same, and passing them off as the product of one's own mind (O'Rourke v.
+Legally, plagiarism has been defined as the act of appropriating the literary composition of another, or parts or passages of their writings, or language of the same, and passing them off as the product of one's own mind (O'Rourke v.
 RKO Radio Pictures: 473).
 The student should note that neither of these definitions includes intention or motivation-it is the act itself which constitutes plagiarism.